March 26, 2020

 RE: Guidance Regarding Electronic Signatures, Transactions, and Filings with DFS

-The Department of Financial Services (“Department”) has recently received inquiries from its regulated insurance persons and entities regarding the use of electronic signatures and records during the current state of emergency due to the novel coronavirus COVID-19.
+***** The Department of Financial Services has recently received inquiries from its regulated insurance persons and entities regarding the use of electronic signatures and records during the COVID-19 pandemic.

 It has been the Department’s longstanding position that the use and acceptance of electronic signatures and records in New York is permissible.
 See, for example, Insurance Circular Letter No. 33 (1999).